influxdata/awesome/docs/part-3/writing-and-querying-data.md

 ---

-# Writing and Querying Data
+# Writing Data from an Application

-InfluxDB provides users with several tools and methods for writing data to InfluxDB including:
+However your overall application is architected, InfluxDB likely provides tooling that supports getting data into InfluxDB,including:

 * InfluxDB UI: the InfluxDB UI allows you to write both line protocol and Annotated CSV to InfluxDB.
 The InfluxDB UI also provides Telegraf configuration management and getting started guides for using the Client.
 You can also use the InfluxDB UI to query data as described in part 1.
 * Flux: You can use the csv.from() function or the array.from() function to generate Annotated CSV and write it to InfluxDB with the to() function.